-This was the response from our client, Rae Scudder, who sent a note to Ed Myers and his assistant, Sue, after her road traffic claim settled.
+This was what our client, Rae Scudder said when she sent a note to Ed Myers and his assistant, Sue, after her road traffic claim settled.

 On the evening of 16 November 2015, Rae was travelling home from her late shift,on on her moped, when she was hit by a vehicle which turned directly into her path.
 Rae, a keen and talented dancer, sustained serious injury to both legs requiring intensive hospital treatment.
 She underwent extensive physiotherapy, but was unable to either dance or teach dancing for many months.
 Gradually however, through determination and commitment, she was able to resume her passion for dancing.

 At Barratts we prioritise rehabilitation; Ed was able to assist Rae by persuading the insurers of the car driver to agree to an urgent initial assessment of Rae’s needs.
 This enabled us to get a payment to fund rehabilitation.
 This meant Rae could recover more quickly from her injuries meaning she could also get back to dancing much sooner.

 Rae describes Ed’s advice as “straightforward, honest and trustworthy”.
 We pride ourselves that clients are recommended to come to Barratts for a personal, specialist service.
 That is why it’s great news to hear Rae tell us that “You made a difficult time much easier and I felt treated with dignity and respect throughout.”